Missouri Teen Says She Was Publicly Body-Shamed By Her Teacher For Having Big Breasts, Violating Dress Code

 According to a March 30 report by CNN, school dress codes often have the unintended effect of body-shaming girls.

 In fact, just about every week, stories will pop up on social media about girls being body-shamed for violating school dress codes (shorts too short, shoulders or elbows exposed, and so on).
-Mother Catherine Pearlman, who claims her own daughter was publicly body-shamed for wearing “too-revealing” clothes, says school dress codes send the wrong message to young girls.
+One mother, Catherine Pearlman, who claims her own daughter was publicly body-shamed for wearing “too-revealing” clothes, says school dress codes send the wrong message to young girls.

 “I think there are these subtle messages that sort of carry on that we shouldn’t show something.
 Why shouldn’t we show something?
 Because something’s wrong with our body.We need to be teaching the boys what appropriate behavior is instead of teaching the girls that they have to cover up to protect themselves from the boys.”

-Back in Joplin, Kelsey’s family have hired an attorney, although as of this writing it is not clear if they intend to sue.
+Back in Joplin, Kelsey’s family have hired an attorney, although as of this writing, it is not clear if they intend to sue.

 Do you believe Kelsey Anderson was unfairly body-shamed at her high school?
 Share your thoughts in the comments below.